becca-bailey/gatsby-site/content/blog/building-a-developer-friendly-interface-with-custom-hooks/index.md

 ---
-title: Building a Developer-Friendly Interafce With Custom Hooks
+title: Building a Developer-Friendly Interface With Custom Hooks
 date: "2020-05-04"
 description: We can treat our code as a user interface by creating readable hooks and tests.
 Here is some advice for using custom hooks to be a little kinder to yourself or your teammates.
 thumbnail: "./markus-spiske-C0koz3G1I4I-unsplash.jpg"